 Additionally, proper cable management is a powerful way to allow air to flow unrestricted.

 With GPU overclocking software such as MSI Afterburner, you use input fan control utilities to adjust the fan speed.
 For example, you can set it to up the fan speed when the GPU core reaches a specific temperature.

 By doing so, you can ensure the fan is running at 100% of its capabilities during critical moments, therefore significantly reducing the GPU temperature.

 Revert To Non-Overclocked Settings

-Overclocking is the most sure-fire way to raise GPU temperatures.
-If high temperatures have come about after tinkering with clock speeds and voltages then reverting to the pre-overclocking parameters should reduce temperatures to within acceptable limits.
+Overclocking is the most definite way to raise GPU temperatures.
+If high temperatures have come about after tinkering with clock speeds and voltages, then reverting to the pre-overclocking parameters should lower temperatures to within acceptable limits.

 Lower In-Game Graphical Settings